Australian challenger banks: who’s who (and what’s their tech)

 We’ll be revisiting and updating this list on a regular basis.
 If you have any additions to the list, please get in touch with our editorial team.

-Launched in June 2018, the bank is led by former ANZ Japan CEO, Robert Bell, and ex-Cuscal Payments CIO Brian Parker.
+Launched in June 2018, the bank was led by former ANZ Japan CEO, Robert Bell, and ex-Cuscal Payments CIO Brian Parker.
 Joining as incoming chairman is Anthony Thomson, co-founder and former chairman of Atom Bank and Metro Bank.

 Its core banking platform is sourced from its Australian banking technology partner Data Action and is operational.
-Thomson says all payment rails (including real-time payments) are established, and money is flowing through the banking system.

 Its customer experience engine is 86 400’s own proprietary technology and uses data, artificial intelligence (AI) and cloud-based technologies for a “single view” of a customer’s finances.